Muhammet-Gokmen/Muhammet-Gokmen/README.md

 I am working on AWS/Devops.
 <br/>

-- Python, HTML5, CSS3, Network, React Native, Git, GitHub
+- Python, HTML5, CSS3, Network,SQL, Git, GitHub,Linux

 - 💬 Ask  me about anything that you want to learn